 Aqaba Petra And The South, Jordan Travel Guide

 Public access to the square is free.
 You may view the flagpole from various points along the Corniche or from the square itself.
 The flagpole holds particular impressiveness at sunset or when illuminated at night.
-It serves as a good meeting point in the city center.
+It serves as a good meeting stage in the city center.

 While the museum does not frequently host temporary special exhibits, its permanent collection provides a good overview of the local history.